CE - 450163

 Facts[edit | edit source]

-In the context of the vaccination campaign against COVID-19, the Ministry of Solidarity and Health entrusted the management of vaccination appointments on the Internet to various service providers, including the company Doctolib.
-The applicants asked the interim relief judge to suspend the partnership with the Doctolib company insofar as it was based on hosting health data with an American company (Amazon Web Services or AWS), making it incompatible with the GDPR.
+In the emergency context of COVID-19 vaccination, the Ministry of Solidarity and Health entrusted the management of vaccine appointments on the Internet to various service providers, including the company Doctolib.
+Several associations including Interhop asked the interim relief judge to suspend the partnership with the Doctolib company insofar as the data collected was stored on an American company (Amazon Web Services or AWS), transfering data outside the EU non compliant with the GDPR.

 Dispute[edit | edit source]